Robust multiple change-point detection for multivariate variability using data depth: Simulation study

 We simulated data from three different distribution types, normal, Cauchy and skewed normal with skewness parameter $\gamma=0.1/d$.
 We ran the simulation for values of $d=$2, 3, 5 and 10 under 2, 3 and 5 change-points.
-To see results on zero change-points and one change-point see \cite{Chenouri2020DD}.
+To see results on zero change-points and one change-point \citep[see][]{Chenouri2020DD}.
 We used sample sizes of $N=$1000, $N=$2500, and $N=$5000, running each scenario 100 times.
-We tested the four depths introduced in Section \ref{sec::depth}.
-For the second scenario, we only tested the Algorithm \ref{alg:wbs} with Mahalanobis depth.
-The results from the second scenario were very similar to the first and can be found in the supplementary material.
-For Algorithm \ref{alg:wbs} we used $100\floor{\log{N}}$ intervals.
-Additionally, due to computational limitations, for $N=2500$ and $N=5000$ we ran Algorithm \ref{alg:wbs} with only Mahalanobis depth.
+We tested the four depth functions introduced in Section \ref{sec::depth}.

-In a third scenario, we let the changes only occur in a submatrix of the covariance matrix.
-For this portion of the simulation study, we restricted the distribution of the data to be made up of independent, normally distributed marginals.
-We applied the set of contractions/expansions from the first scenario to only to the first $b<d$ variances, rather than to the whole covariance matrix.
-We fixed $d=5$ and tested both algorithms' abilities to detect 2, 3 and 5 change-points for $b$=1, 2, 3 and 4.
+Lastly, we ran several simulations designed to assess the performance of our methods under sparsity and/or high dimensions.
+In these scenarios, $d$ was at most 500 and/or the expansions/contractions were only applied to a submatrix of the covariance matrix.